cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 ##### Backtrack

-Enabling this feature allows us to define a backtrack window in hours upto which one can do a point in time recovery in case of any failure.
+Enabling this feature allows us to define a backtrack window in hours up to which one can do a point in time recovery in case of any failure.
 Number of hours of backtrack define the additional charges that we levied for the database.